Chin / Jawline

 The key to a beautiful face is balance.
 Did you know that a more prominent or projected chin can make your face look slimmer and your nose look smaller?

-The use of a little dermal filler can enhance the shape and size of the chin and jawline, restoring a sense of harmony and proportion to the face.
-Facial fillers can correct the appearance of an asymmetrical or pointy chin, help sharpen and define the jawline, and even disguise the look of jowls.
+The use of a dermal filler can enhance the shape and size of the chin and jawline, restoring a sense of harmony and proportion to the face.
+Facial fillers can correct the appearance of an asymmetrical or pointy chin, help sharpen and define the jawline, and even improves the look of jowls.

 Before and After